UBC-MDS/dataprofiler_group-30/README.md

 ## License

-`dataprofiler` was created by DongchunChen.
+`dataprofiler` was created by DongchunChen, Ismail (Husain) Bhinderwala and Jingyuan Wang.
 It is licensed under the terms of the MIT license.

 ## Credits